 Trying to cram a Whopper into a coffee mug is not going to work, so you’ll be restricted to liquids, foods you can chop, or that come in small sizes like cereal, rice, oats and pasta.

 4) It’s a Good Way to Trick Your Brain.

-4) It’s a good way to trick your brain.
-I already serve my evening snack in a teacup as it looks like loads when in fact it’s just 3tbsp of yogurt and some berries.
-I’d serve far more if I put it in bowl.
+I already serve my evening snack in a teacup as it looks like loads when in fact it’s just 3tbsp of yoghurt and some berries.
+I’d serve far more if I put it in a bowl.

 There’s also some pretty big negatives though…